Craftjakob/Config-API/README.md

 - getConfig() -> gets the Config class, so you can load or save your config

 ### Possible Values to configure
-> These all values can be configured via this Config API
+> All these values can be configured via this Config API
 > - Booleans
 > - Characters
 > - Strings